tarungupta96/UserSignUpLogin/README.md

 ### Functionality

 1. The **Homepage** contains two things.
-    i)  Already registered users can login by only providing their correct email id and correct password and clicking on **login button**. ii) New user can register itself by clicking on **signup button**.
+    1. Already registered users can login by only providing their correct email id and correct password and clicking on **login button**.
+    2. New user can register itself by clicking on **signup button**.
 2. The **Signup** page asks fir the following data:
-    i)  Name
+    1. Name
-    ii) Email Id
+    2. Email Id
-    iii)Password
+    3. Password
-    iv) Password Confirmation
+    4. Password Confirmation
-    v)  Create account button
+    5. Create account button
 3. After clicking on create account button the user will be registered in the database with the provided data.

 ### Versions